 3.1 Basic substances

-Basic substances are products that are used as a food, food ingredient or drink (foodstuffs), they are relatively novel compounds that can be used in plant protection without neurotoxic or immune-toxic effects (Marchand et al., 2021).
-Basic substances are still poorly known by phytosanitary consultants, researchers, growers, consumers, and not placed on the market as plant protection product.
-Twenty-four basic substances are currently approved in the EU, and five of them, such as chitosan hydrochloride, chitosan, vinegar, mustard seed powder, and hydrogen peroxide, are used for seed treatment (Romanazzi et al., 2022).
+Basic substances are products that are used as a food, food ingredient or drink (foodstuffs).
+They are relatively novel compounds that can be used in plant protection without neurotoxic or immune-toxic effects (Marchand et al., 2021).
+Basic substances are still poorly known by phytosanitary consultants, researchers, growers, consumers, and are not placed on the market as plant protection products.
+Twenty-four basic substances are currently approved in the EU, and five of them, chitosan hydrochloride, chitosan, vinegar, mustard seed powder, and hydrogen peroxide, are used for seed treatment (Romanazzi et al., 2022).

 3.1.1 Chitosan

-Chitosan is a naturally occurring compound, is derived from crab-shell chitin.
-It is a biopolymer with antiviral, antibacterial, and antifungal properties (Romanazzi et al., 2018, Riseh et al., 2022).
+Chitosan is a naturally occurring compound which is derived from crab-shell chitin.
+It is a biopolymer with antiviral, antibacterial, and antifungal properties (Romanazzi et al., 2018; Riseh et al., 2022).
 Chitosan hydrochloride was approved by the European Union as one of the first basic substances for plant protection, including seed treatment for cereals, potatoes, and sugar beet, and a second chitosan formulation was approved in 2022.
-This natural compound has been explored for many agricultural uses and it helps to reinforce host plant defenses (Siddaiah et al., 2018, Rajestary et al., 2021).
-In addition, chitosan was reported to improve seed germination and plant growth under normal condition and oxidative and salt stress (Alkahtani et al., 2020; Sadeghipour, 2021).
-Chitosan activity has been shown also against several species of seedborne pathogens (Table 1).
-Treating with chitosan pearl millet under field condition reduces infection of Magnaporthe grisea (Bhardwaj et al., 2022), and on seeds of Triticum spelta reduced the severity of Fusarium culmorum (Buzón-Durán et al., 2020).
-Under greenhouse conditions, groundnut seed treatment with chitosan and chitosan-polyethylene glycol blend containing Trichoderma harzianum led to decrease of Aspergillus niger infections (Prasad et al., 2020).
+This natural compound has been explored for many agricultural uses and it helps to reinforce host plant defences (Siddaiah et al., 2018; Rajestary et al., 2021).
+In addition, chitosan was reported to improve seed germination and plant growth under normal conditions and also, to combat oxidative and salt stress (Alkahtani et al., 2020; Sadeghipour, 2021).
+Chitosan activity has shown activityagainst several species of seedborne pathogens (Table 1).
+Treating pearl millet with chitosan under field conditions reduced infection of Magnaporthe grisea (Bhardwaj et al., 2022), and on seeds of Triticum spelta, reduced the severity of Fusarium culmorum (Buzón-Durán et al., 2020).
+Under greenhouse conditions, groundnut seed treatment with chitosan and chitosan-polyethylene glycol blend containing Trichoderma harzianum led to a decrease of Aspergillus niger infections (Prasad et al., 2020).
 Treatment of pepper seeds with chitosan enhanced the activities of chitinase and glucanase, resulting in increased seed germination (Samarah et al., 2020).
-The multiple properties of chitosan, including the coating effects, allows the possibility of combination with other compounds with antimicrobial activity, producing a slow release (Romanazzi & Moumni, 2022).
+The multiple properties of chitosan, including the coating effects, allow the possibility of combination with other compounds with antimicrobial activity, producing a slow release (Romanazzi & Moumni, 2022).

 3.1.2 Other basic substances

-Basic substances such as vinegar, mustard seed powder, and hydrogen peroxide were approved by EU between 2015 and 2017 (Romanazzi et al., 2022).
-These basic substances were applied as seed treatment on several crops (Table 1).
-Vinegar was applied in seeds of wheat (Triticum vulgare), common wheat (Triticum aestivum), durum wheat (Triticum durum), spelt (Triticum spelta) to control Tilletia caries and Tilletia foetida (Romanazzi et al., 2022).
+Basic substances such as vinegar, mustard seed powder, and hydrogen peroxide were approved by the EU between 2015 and 2017 (Romanazzi et al., 2022).
+These basic substances were applied as seed treatments on several crops (Table 1).
+Vinegar was applied in seeds of wheat (Triticum vulgare), common wheat (Triticum aestivum), durum wheat (Triticum durum) and spelt (Triticum spelta) to control Tilletia caries and Tilletia foetida (Romanazzi et al., 2022).
 Vinegar seed treatment promoted the early seedling development of various plants, such as rice (Zhang et al., 2022), wheat (Wang et al., 2019), as well as pepper and tomato (Luo et al., 2019).
-Hydrogen peroxide enabled to control Xanthomonas campestris pv. vitians on lettuce seed (Pernezny et al., 2002; Romanazzi et al., 2022).
-This treatment on pine seed (Pinus radiata) reduces the amount of Fusarium circinatum on seedlings (Berbegal et al., 2015).
+Hydrogen peroxide enabled the control of Xanthomonas campestris pv. vitians on lettuce seed (Pernezny et al., 2002; Romanazzi et al., 2022).
+This treatment on pine seed (Pinus radiata) reduced the amount of Fusarium circinatum on seedlings (Berbegal et al., 2015).